 - CWF: A Call to Action pay-it-forward agreement (available on this website on January 20) - Requires signatures from youth delegate and parent/legal guardian.

 - CWF Youth Delegate application form (available on this website on February 22)

 Check with your county 4-H program coordinator to find out if your county has other requirements for participation.

 Applications will be accepted until the program is full or until April 28, 2017, whichever is earlier.

 Participants are accepted on a first-come, first-served basis, meeting all down-payment and application instructions as indicated on this website and on the application form.
 No exceptions.
 Open spaces generally fill up very quickly.

 - Required participation on two pre-recorded webinars:

 - Required completion of webinar evaluation

-- Cost will cover program registration ($816, includes housing and some meals); charter bus transportation to and from Washington, D.C., and full week of travel around Washington, D.C.; fees to Holocaust museum; special evening event with Minnesota delegation; CWF polo shirt, program and chaperone support.
+- Cost will cover program registration ($816 includes housing and some meals); charter bus transportation to and from Washington, D.C., and full week of travel around Washington, D.C.; fees to Holocaust museum; special evening event with Minnesota delegation; shirt, program and chaperone support.
 Delegates will have additional responsibility of approximately six meals.

-No refund of any portion of the payment is guaranteed after April 1, 2016.
-If a youth delegate is unable to attend the CWF experience and if there are Minnesota youth on a waiting list who agree to attend in the absence of the original delegate, every effort will be made to put another delegate in the absentee delegate spot so that a refund can be made.
-Any such changes will need to be approved by Judith A. Conway, University of Minnesota Extension educator at email@example.com and are not guaranteed.
-There will not be any changes or refunds made after June 3, 2016.
+There is no refund policy in place after April 1, 2017, if a youth delegate is unable to attend the CWF experience.
+However, if there are Minnesota youth on a waiting list that agree to attend in the absence of the original delegate, every effort will be made to put another delegate in the absentee delegate's spot so that a refund can be made; however, it is not guaranteed.
+All changes, if possible, would need to be approved by Judith A. Conway, University of Minnesota Extension Educator at firstname.lastname@example.org and are not guaranteed.
+There will not be any changes or refunds made after June 1, 2017.